patricker/m4binder/README.md

    - Open Library may not have an entry for your exact title/author.
 Ensure you’ve spelled them correctly, or use `--metadata-source none` to rely on embedded cover art.

 4. **High CPU Usage**
    - By default, the script parallelizes conversion of MP3 files (for faster performance).
-If your system is overloaded, you can add a `--max-workers N` argument (if you’ve exposed it in the script) to limit concurrency.

 ---